Summary

 Bill Weld, former governor of Massachusetts, stated he would run against Trump for the Republican nomination in 2020.

-In the end, Manafort acted for more significant than a decade as if he had been above the law and disadvantaged the federal government and several economic establishments of hundreds of thousands of bucks.
+In the end, Manafort acted for over a decade as if he had been above the law and disadvantaged the federal government and several economic establishments of hundreds of thousands of dollars.
 The sentence right here must reflect the seriousness of those crimes and serve to deter Manafort and others from conducting such behavior…

 Considering the handiest crimes charged in this district, they make it understandable that Manafort selected to engage in a sophisticated scheme to hide thousands and thousands of greenbacks from the United States government.
-And when his overseas profits move dissipated in 2015, he chose to interact in a chain of bank frauds within the United States to maintain his extravagant lifestyle, at the price of different economic establishments.
+When his overseas profits dissipated in 2015, he chose to interact in a chain of bank frauds within the United States to maintain his extravagant lifestyle at the price of different economic establishments.
 Manafort selected to do this for no different purpose than greed, evidencing his perception that the regulation no longer observes him.
 Manafort solicited several professionals and others to reap his unwell-gotten gains…

 Paul Manafort must face 19 to 24 years in prison, Mueller says